js-on/jndiRep/README.md

 ## Scanning
 - Directory: `python3 jndiRep.py -d /path/to/directory`
 - File: `python3 jndiRep.py -f /path/to/input.txt`
+- All logs: `python3 jndiRep.py -l` will use **lsof** to scan for all possible log paths and scan them
+- Docker: `python3 jndiRep.py -D` will scan output of `docker logs <id>` for possible attacks
-- Custom filter: `python3 jndiRep.py ... -g "ldap"`
+- Custom filter: `python3 jndiRep.py ... -g "ldap"` searches for custom words instead of the default `jndi`
+- Ignore words: `python3 jndiRep.py ... -i "jndiRep,test,js-on"` ignores comma separated values in findings
 - Threading: If scanning a directory, 4 threads will work on the files in parallel.
 You can change this by using `-t <threads>`.
-- All logs: `python3 jndiRep.py -l` will use **lsof** to scan for all possible log paths and scan them

 ## Output
 You can either print results to a file or to stdout (includes coloring of IPs and payloads).